Liliana Lozano

-Liliana Andrea Lozano Garzón (September 28, 1978 – January 10, 2009) was a Colombian actress and beauty queen, and was the girlfriend of drug lord Leonidas Vargas.
+Liliana Andrea Lozano Garzón (September 28, 1978 – January 10, 2009) was a Colombian actress and beauty queen, and was the girlfriend of Fabian Vargas, brother of drug lord Leonidas Vargas.
 Lozano won a national beauty contest at the Carnival in Colombia in 1995.
 She started her television career as a game show presenter, and eventually acted on such shows as Pasión de Gavilanes and La Dama de Troya.
 On January 10, 2009, Lozano was found dead in Pradera along with Fabio Vargas, the brother of Leonidas Vargas.
 Both were tortured and shot to death, which authorities said could have been retaliation from drug dealers.

 Biography

 Liliana Lozano was born in Paujil Caqueta, to Luis Carlos Lozano and Dora Garzón.
 In 1994, Lozano won the Queen of Bambuco beauty contest in Caquetá, and won the national beauty queen title at the annual Carnival in Colombia in 1995.
 Also that year, Lozano began her television career, working as a game show presenter.
 She also briefly appeared in the soap opera Pasión de Gavilanes (Passion of the Sparrowhawks), one of the most successful Colombian soap operas, which was seen in more than 40 countries.
 Lozano played a nurse on the show.

 Lozano also appeared on the shows La familia Cheveroni, Infieles anónimos, Así es la vida, Amor de mis amores and Marido a Sueldo.
 Her final acting appearance was in 2008 on La Dama de Troya (The Woman from Troy) as Carmentea, a character who, like Lozano herself, won the Bambuco beauty queen contest.

 Lozano had a romantic relationship with Pablo Martin, a Venezuelan actor who starred in the soap opera Dora, la celadora (Dora the Keeper).
 Lozano was also said to have been romantically involved with the former football player Faustino Asprilla, which neither of the two confirmed or denied.
 Some time prior to 2009, Lozano underwent facelift surgery.